Motivic real topological Hochschild spectrum: THR of log schemes with involutions

 A morphism of $G$-schemes $Y\to X$ is an \emph{isovariant \'etale cover} if the induced homomorphism $G_y\to G_{f(x)}$ is an isomorphism for every point $y\in Y$ and $f$ is \'etale and surjective after forgetting the $G$-action.

+For a commutative ring $A$ with involution, an \emph{$A$-algebra with involution} is a commutative ring $B$ with involution equipped with a $\Z/2$-equivariant map $A\to B$.

 \begin{prop} Let $(A,P)$ be a log ring with involution.
-Then the presheaf $\THR(-,P)$ on the opposite category of $A$-algebras is an isovariant \'etale hypersheaf. \end{prop} \begin{proof} Let $B\to C$ be an isovariant \'etale homomorphism of commutative $A$-algebras with involutions.
+Then the presheaf $\THR(-,P)$ on the opposite category of $A$-algebras with involution is an isovariant \'etale hypersheaf. \end{prop} \begin{proof} Let $B\to C$ be an isovariant \'etale homomorphism of $A$-algebras with involutions.
 By \cite[Theorem 3.2.3]{THR}, there are natural equivalences of $\Ztwo$-spectra